 The thing is, this isn’t always true.
-Your income doesn’t stick to a single trajectory.
-It can go up or down.
-And heck, over the long term, there’s no guarantee that your income will rise.
-Family obligations might move you to part time work.
+Your income isn’t necessarily going to stick to a single trajectory.
+In reality, it can go up or down.
+Family obligations might move you to part-time work.
 You might get laid off.
-You might get injured.
-You might hate your job and decide to take a different career path.
+Or you get injured.
+Or maybe you hate your job and decide to take a different career path.
 Life gets in the way and we can’t know what the future holds.
-I can almost guarantee that a total market index fund will be higher in 10 or 20 years than it is today.
-I can’t guarantee that your income in 10 or 20 years will be higher than it is now.
+I can almost guarantee that a total market index fund will grow over the course of 10 or 20 years.
+But I can’t guarantee that your income in 10 or 20 years will be higher than it is now.

-This is one of the reasons its so important to live on significantly less than you earn.
-You never know what the future might hold and there’s no guarantees that you’ll be making more next year or ten years from now.
-If you’re living on less than you earn, you can ride out the volatility of your income and still reach your financial goals.
+This is one of the reasons it’s so important to live on significantly less than you earn.
+You never know what the future might hold and there are no guarantees that you’ll be earning more next year than you earn now.
+But if you’re living on less than you earn, you can ride out any volatility that comes with your income.

 Your Income Might Not Last Forever.

-I saw this type of belief a lot at my law firm with my other young colleagues living it up and spending with the assumption that they would just keep making this type of salary forever.
-I never understood this type of thinking.
-You see, big law firms are well known for having a high attrition rate.
+I saw this type of belief a lot at my law firm, with my fellow associates living it up and spending with the assumption that they would just keep making this type of salary forever.
+I personally never understood this type of thinking.
+It’s fairly common knowledge that big law firms have a high attrition rate.
 An entering class of new associates might number 20 people.
-Only 1 or 2 of those people are realistically expected to become partners at the firm making the REALLY big bucks.
+Only 1 or 2 of those people are realistically expected to become partners at the firm making the really big bucks.

 Living On Less Allowed Me To Handle My Own Income Volatility.

-For me though, it made sense, even financially.
-When I made the decision to search for a new job, I was already on track to pay off my student loans by June of 2016.
+But I was able to make this move because I realized that my income wasn’t guaranteed to move in a straight-line trajectory.
+When I made the decision to search for a new job, I was already on track to pay off my student loans by June 2016.
 Rather than live the lifestyle of a person making six figures, I had lived as if I was making much less, knowing that my income could drop at any moment.
-When my income dropped $50k, it didn’t matter to me.
-I had been living on so much less that the extra money I had been earning had just been funneled into my student loans, which are now gone!
-I didn’t need that extra $50k.
-I was prepared to handle my income volatility.
+And when my income did in fact drop by $50,000, it didn’t matter to me.
+I had been living on so much less than I needed that I could handle the change in income.

 Live On Less And You’ll Still Have a High Savings Rate If Your Income Drops.

-Despite a $50,000 per year paycut, I still manage to maintain a high savings rate.
+Despite a $50,000 per year pay cut, I still manage to maintain a high savings rate.
 This was another benefit of understanding that my income would not always rise.
-I could take the paycut and have absolutely no effect on my lifestyle at all.
+I could take the pay cut and it would have absolutely no effect on my lifestyle at all.

-In fact, despite taking a $50,000 paycut, my anticipated retirement savings for the year has dropped only $1925.
+In fact, despite taking a $50,000 pay cut, my anticipated retirement savings for the year has dropped by only $1,925.
 How is that possible?

-- Well, the first thing I did was pay off my student loans.
+- The first thing I did was pay off my student loans.
 I knew that if I was going to start a new job, I wanted to start fresh with no student loan obligations. $87k of student loans gone.
 Poof!

 - In 2016, I was on pace to max out my 401(k), max out my Roth IRA, and max out my HSA, for a total of $26,850 saved towards retirement.
 My big law firm gave us no match on our 401(k).

-- Despite my $50,000 pay cut, I’m still on pace to save $24,925 for retirement, or over $2000 per month into retirement.
-The state gives us state employees a 6% match for our pension.
-State law requires us to put in our own 5.5% into our pension.
+- Despite my $50,000 pay cut, I’m still on pace to save $24,925 for retirement (or over $2000 per month).
+The state gives us state employees a 6% match for our pension and we’re required to contribute 5.5%.
 That’s 11.5% the state requires us to save for retirement by law, which is pretty darn good actually.

-- I made no changes to my Roth IRA or HSA – I’m still maxing them out at $5500 and $3350 respectively.
-Add it all together, and I’m still saving a ton of money, despite taking the huge paycut.
+- I made no changes to my Roth IRA or HSA – I’m still maxing them out at $5,500 and $3,350 respectively (the contribution limits in 2016).
+Add it all together, and I’m still saving a ton of money, despite taking the huge pay cut.